Raman Malhotra

 Raman Malhotra is a British ophthalmologist and oculoplastic surgeon.
-He is a consultant ophthalmic surgeon and head of the Corneoplastic unit, Queen Victoria Hospital, East Grinstead.
+He is a consultant ophthalmic surgeon and former head of the Corneoplastic unit, Queen Victoria Hospital, East Grinstead.

 Education and early career

 Born on 13 September 1968 at Isleworth, Middlesex, UK, Malhotra attended Hazelwick School, Crawley.
 He graduated in medicine and surgery from the University of Bristol in 1993 and was a demonstrator in anatomy at the University from 1994 to 1995.
 Having finished his basic surgical ophthalmic training at The Western Eye Hospital, London, he went on to complete his higher surgical training in Oxford.
 He was a Fellow in oculoplastic, orbital and lacrimal surgery at the Royal Adelaide Hospital and Women and Children's Hospital, Adelaide, Australia from 2002 to 2003.
 In 2003 he was appointed as consultant ophthalmic and oculoplastic surgeon at the Queen Victoria Hospital, East Grinstead.

 Developments

 Malhotra has developed two instruments used in endoscopic dacryocystorhinostomy (DCR):